Italian Marinated Shrimp: quick marinated appetizer using classic Italian dressing, lemon & herbs-serve chilled in just 1 hour!

-This recipe uses your favorite Italian dressing to make delicious, marinated shrimp that doesn’t require grilling or cooking because you use cooked shrimp from your local fish market that has already been peeled and deveined.
+This recipe uses your favorite Italian vinaigrette to make delicious, marinated shrimp that doesn't require grilling or cooking because you use cooked shrimp from your local fish market that has already been peeled and deveined.

-Just add a squeeze of lemon and some fresh herbs to round out the flavors and you have a gorgeous dish for a casual dinner or an elegant buffet.
+Just add a squeeze of lemon and some green onion or fresh herbs to round out the flavors, and you have a gorgeous dish for a casual dinner or an elegant buffet.
+Even better yet, this dish can be served as a main course, salad, side dish, or appetizer.

 Jump to: